 The graphic arts—and color lithography in particular—enjoyed something of a renaissance in the belle époque, and many painters turned to printmaking as a newly compelling medium, one that invited bold aesthetic experimentation while broadening the potential market for avant-garde art.
 By Day & by Night features three of the most groundbreaking suites of lithographs produced in this period: Pierre Bonnard’s Some Aspects of Life in Paris (1899), Henri de Toulouse-Lautrec’s Elles (1896) and Édouard Vuillard’s Landscapes and Interiors (1899).

 Some Aspects of Life in Paris summons viewers on a stroll through the city (which, not coincidentally, is how Bonnard derived inspiration for the series).
 Images of bustling streets, famous monuments and a crowded theater position the spectator as a participant in the action by using abrupt compositional cropping and oblique points of view to situate our visual perspective within the scene.
 In House in the Courtyard, the artist has aligned the margins of his composition with the frame of a window, obliging us to enact the process of peering past the open shutters to glimpse a neighbor across the way.
-Alongside this dynamic portfolio of prints are photographs by Eugène Atget, who famously captured overlooked oddities in Paris, such as a cluster of strangers viewing a solar eclipse.
-Working in the medium of oil paint, Camille Pissarro also sought to convey the common urban experience of navigating a crowd.
-His lively depiction of a poultry market in the Parisian suburb of Pontoise (1882) suggests that the viewer is a potential customer or a fellow vendeur, squeezing past a woman in a red head scarf with a basket full of fresh eggs.
+Alongside this dynamic portfolio of prints are photographs by Eugène Atget, who famously captured overlooked oddities in Paris, such as the eccentric wares of a traveling lampshade peddler or a cluster of strangers viewing a solar eclipse.

-Toulouse-Lautrec is best known for colorful interpretations of the performers and personalities associated with the bohemian neighborhood of Montmartre.
+Toulouse-Lautrec is best known for colorful interpretations of performers and personalities associated with the bohemian neighborhood of Montmartre.
 But in addition to his humorous and exaggerated style of draftsmanship, the artist also perfected a thoughtful and sensitive approach to depicting female subjects, regardless of their station in life.
-In his lithographic suite Elles, a series of images depicting the lifestyle of a kept woman, we are invited into the intimate spaces of bedrooms and the boudoir—yet rather than emphasizing titillating details, Toulouse-Lautrec focuses on the banality and even boredom of the subjects’ daily routines.
+In his lithographic suite Elles, a series of images depicting kept women, we are invited into the intimate spaces of bedrooms and boudoirs—yet rather than emphasizing titillating details, Toulouse-Lautrec focuses on the banality and even boredom of the subjects’ daily routines.
 On the other side of the spectrum, the artist’s dynamic pastel At the Cirque Fernando, Rider on a White Horse (1887–88) dramatizes the sensation of movement by representing a bareback circus performer as she whips by on her mount.
 This interest in depicting life in Paris as it unfolds was likely inspired by Edgar Degas, whose work Toulouse-Lautrec greatly admired.
-Degas also depicted the city’s many female performers, and By Day & by Night features several works that show women in their dressing rooms or onstage, such as his diminutive pastel Café-Concert Singer (c.
+Degas also depicted the city’s many female performers, and By Day & by Night features several works that show women on and offstage, such as the impressively-scaled oil painting Actress in Her Dressing Room (c.
+1875-1880 and c.
+1895-1905) and the diminutive pastel Café-Concert Singer (c.
 1877).
 Other artists, in contrast, turned their attention to those who patronized the concert halls of Paris.
-A twenty-year-old Pablo Picasso, newly arrived in the city, drew a scene of dressed-up spectators in his Moulin Rouge (1901), while the Italian expatriate Giovanni Boldini elegantly captured a man out on the town in his pastel Portrait of a Dandy (1880–90).
+A twenty-year-old Pablo Picasso, newly arrived in the city, drew a scene of intriguing spectators in his Moulin Rouge (1901), while the Italian expatriate Giovanni Boldini captured an elegant man about town in his pastel Portrait of a Dandy (1880–90).

 By Day & by Night: Paris in the Belle Époque is organized by Emily Talbot, Acting Chief Curator at the Norton Simon Museum.
 A series of events will be offered in conjunction with the exhibition, which is on view in the Museum’s lower-level exhibition galleries October 4, 2019, through March 2, 2020.